 The French Studies Major is an interdisciplinary program that provides students with the opportunity to acquire skills and knowledge embracing the cultural, historical, social, and political heritage of France and the Francophone world.
 The program allows for an individualized course of study involving work in several departments and the opportunity to study abroad.

-Students electing the French Studies Major should speak with a French Major Advisor (Professors Saint-Just, Leelah, and Martin in 2023-2024) by the end of their sophomore year, before submitting their Declaration of Major Form to the Registrar.
+Students electing the French Studies Major should speak with a French Major Advisor (Professors Saint-Just, Leelah, Pieprzak, and Martin in 2024-2025) by the end of their sophomore year, before submitting their Declaration of Major Form to the Registrar.
 This is imperative for students who are planning to spend a part or all of their junior year Studying Abroad.

 The French Studies Major consists of 10 courses: at least 5 courses at Williams (RLFR courses at the 100, 200, 300, and 400 levels) in French language, literature, film, or culture; the 400-level senior seminar during the student’s final year at the College (even if an advanced student has already taken a senior seminar earlier in their Williams career); and 4 elective courses, which must be drawn from at least 3 different departments and relate primarily to the cultures, histories, societies, and politics of France and the Francophone world.
 These courses will be selected in consultation with the French faculty.
 Appropriate electives might include: AFR 360 Political Thought of Frantz Fanon, ARTH 254 Manet to Matisse, HIST 390 Haitian and French Revolutions.
 Up to 4 courses from study abroad (during either a semester or year of study in a Francophone country) can also count towards the major.
 For more on which kinds of courses can and cannot count, see the official rules and guidelines in the Course Catalog, and speak with a member of the French Faculty.